Selmer guitar: Copies, replicas, and similar guitars

-Elsewhere, some high grade luthiers have offered Selmer-style guitars.
-These include Marco Roccia, Jerome Duffell, AJL (Ari-Jukka Luomaranta), John Le Voi, David Hodson, Rob Aylward, Chris Eccleshall, and Doug Kyle in the U.K., Michael Dunn and Shelley D. Park in Canada, Leo Eimers in the Netherlands, Risto Ivanovski in Macedonia and Rodrigo Shopis in New York City.
-More recently, inexpensive factory instruments from Asia have become available under the Gitane and Dell'Arte/John S. Kinnard brands.
+Some high-grade luthiers outside Italy and France have offered Selmer-style guitars.
+These include Marco Roccia, Jerome Duffell, AJL (Ari-Jukka Luomaranta), John Le Voi, David Hodson, Rob Aylward, Chris Eccleshall, and Doug Kyle in the UK; Michael Dunn, Shelley D. Park, and Michael Whitney in Canada; Leo Eimers in the Netherlands; Risto Ivanovski in Macedonia; and Rodrigo Shopis in New York City.
+Inexpensive factory instruments from Asia have also become available under the Gitane and Dell'Arte/John S. Kinnard brands.

-Common departures from the original designs include omitting the internal resonator, adding a scratchplate, using solid (non-laminated) woods, and building D-hole models with a 14th fret neck-join rather than the original 12th fret join.
+Common departures from the original designs include omitting the internal resonator, adding a scratchplate, using solid (non-laminated) woods, and building D-hole models with the neck joined at the 14th fret rather than the original 12th.

 Surviving original Selmers

 The number of surviving original Selmer guitars is not known exactly.
 Fewer than 200 are publicly known.

 Other Maccaferri guitars

-Prior to his association with Selmer, Maccaferri had acquired a reputation for building classical guitars with some of the features incorporated into his Selmer design including the cutaway, possibly the D-shaped sound hole, and in some cases, additional bass strings (harp guitars); photographs survive of Maccaferri himself performing on such instruments during the 1920s.
+Prior to his association with Selmer, Maccaferri had acquired a reputation for building classical guitars with features that were later incorporated into his Selmer design, including the cutaway, possibly the D-shaped sound hole, and in some cases, additional bass strings (harp guitars); photographs survive of Maccaferri himself performing on such instruments during the 1920s.

 Following his severance from Selmer, in 1939 Maccaferri moved to the United States and became interested in plastic manufacturing.
 He produced plastic classical and steel-string guitars — of similar shape to his Selmer designs, albeit with F-holes — in the 1950s and 60s, along with many musical and non-musical plastic products.
 Produced first under his own name, and after 1964 under the name "Mastro", the guitars were of short scale, but accurately fretted and intonated.
 These instruments were not a huge success at the time and are now considered oddities.
 However, the many variants of Maccaferri's plastic ukulele enjoyed a considerable vogue in the 1950s and sold in large numbers.

-Maccaferri also collaborated with Ibanez guitars in the late 1970s and early 1980s to produce 440 updated versions of his original D-hole design.
+Maccaferri also collaborated with Ibanez guitars in the late 1970s and early 1980s to produce an updated version of his original D-hole design, of which 440 were made.
 They were individually signed by him and are considered quite playable and collectable.